 The Hispanic population is one of the most rapidly growing racial and ethnic groups in the United States.
 However, obstacles still remain for Hispanic/Latinx seniors attempting to access proper care, including language barriers.

 The following resources may be able to assist Hispanic/Latinx individuals trying to get the services they need.

 The intersection of race, sexuality/gender identity, and age can make accessing appropriate services daunting.
 That said, there are organizations in the United States that recognize the unique mental health needs of older LGBTQ adults of color, including the following.

 It can be difficult for Indigenous elders to access mental health care that is considerate of their unique cultural backgrounds.
 Fortunately, the following organizations are dedicated to improving the lives of Indigenous peoples residing inside the United States and/or Indian reservations, including offering mental health resources.

 While more data is still needed to paint a more holistic picture of the mental health status of Arab Americans, Middle Eastern Americans, and Muslim Americans, current research shows that certain obstacles in the United States, including anti-Arab sentiments, can increase the odds of negative mental health outcomes for these groups.
-These findings show that the need for culturally appropriate care for these groups is as strong as ever.
+These findings show that their need for culturally appropriate care is as strong as ever.